An outbreak of salmonella food poisoning linked to sushi containing raw tuna has sickened at least 53 people in 9 states.

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Tuna Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new salmonella food poisoning cases in all 50 states.

 Free Tuna Recall Lawsuit Evaluation: Again, if you or a loved was diagnosed with salmonella poisoning (salmonellosis) after eating raw tuna or sushi, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Food Poisoning Suit and our lawyers can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and our lawyers can help.